Reach Drug & Alcohol Services

 Reach Drug & Alcohol Service is a Dorset County Council commissioned service provided by a partnership between EDP Drug & Alcohol Services (EDP), Avon and Wiltshire Mental Health Partnership Trust (AWP) and Essential Drug and Alcohol Services (EDAS).

-We want to keep people safe, so for those who are taking substances, please follow the advice detailed in our new harm minimisation guidance.
+We want to keep people safe, so for those who are taking substances, please follow the advice detailed in our harm minimisation guidance.

 Support in Dorset